Understanding the F03.90 ICD-10 Code

 - F03.91: Unspecified dementia with behavioral disturbance

-Therapists typically use the F03.90 code when a client exhibits symptoms of dementia without behavioral issues, facilitating treatment planning and therapy documentation.
-This code is often utilized when the dementia diagnosis is confirmed but specific types or causes are not identified.
+Therapists typically utilize the F03.90 code when a client exhibits symptoms of dementia without behavioral issues.
+This facilitates effective treatment planning and accurate therapy documentation.
+The code is often used when dementia is diagnosed, but specific types or causes are not yet confirmed.

 Documentation Requirements for Clinicians

-When documenting dementia using the F03.90 code, clinicians should include:
+When documenting dementia using the F03.90 code, clinicians should include the following elements:

 - Client history and presenting symptoms